Friday, September 6, 2019

 Costa-Gavras. © Pathé Distribution

-The French festival highlights include prestigious Academy Award winner directors such as Costa-Gavras (“Z,” “The Confession,” and “Amen”) presenting his latest work “Adults in the Room.”
+The French festival highlights include prestigious Academy Award winner directors such as Costa-Gavras (“Z,” “The Confession,” and “Amen”) presenting his latest work, “Adults in the Room.”
 The prizewinner director returns to his roots of political struggles.
 Now, in the middle of the Greek economic crises that rocked the world.
-His film is offering a clear vision of the Greek tragedy that led to the 2015 bail-out referendum.
-“Adults in the Room” has the structure of an intense thriller that keeps spectators to the edge of their seats.
+His film clearly shows the Greek tragedy that led to the 2015 bail-out referendum.
+“Adults in the Room” has the structure of an intense thriller that keeps spectators on the edge of their seats.
 Costa-Gavras will be attending the festival.

 “Young Ahmed” COLCOA, North America Premiere

-Jean-Pierre and Luc Dardenne, two times Palme d’Or winner directors presenting their up-to-date work “Young Ahmed.”
-With this film, the Dardenne brothers won the Best Director award in Cannes this year.
+Jean-Pierre and Luc Dardenne, two-time Palme d’Or winner directors, presenting their up-to-date work “Young Ahmed.”
+The Dardenne brothers won the Best Director award at Cannes this year with this film.

 “Papicha” COLCOA, North America Premiere